Insight-Services-APAC/azure-identity-and-access-powershell/azure/b2b-user/README.md

 # Introduction

-To better manage the onboarding of B2B users, Azure has recently introduced a feature allowing self-service sign-up.
-This feature, currently in Preview, utilises 'user flows' to define the onboarding process.
+To better manage the onboarding of B2B users, Azure has introduced a feature allowing user self-service sign-up.
+This feature, currently in Preview, utilises 'User Flows' to formalise and automate a custom onboarding process.

-A user flow is sequence of onboarding steps at the end of which a B2B account is created in the target tenant.
+A User Flow is sequence of onboarding steps.
+Once thes steps are satisifed the external user is permitted into the tenant as a B2B user automatically.

 # Azure B2B Self-Service Sign-Up Steps

+A high-level overviw of the sequence of steps is outlined here:

 ![alt text](images/cdymond-azure-b2b-self-service-sign-up.png 'B2B Self-Service Sign-Up Flow')

-The sequence of steps as outlined are:

-1. An External User accessing a Self-Registration Application that permits self-service sign-up.
+1. An External User accesses a Self-Registration Application that permits self-service sign-up.
-2. They choose to create an account when presented at the login page.
+2. They choose to create an account at the login page.
-3. The 'After Sign-In' API connector receives their UPN suffix and basic information.
+3. The 'After Sign-In' API connector receives their UPN suffix and basic information from their home tenant.
-4. If permitted they are directed to the in-built B2B registration form.
+4. If permitted by the API connector they are directed to the in-built B2B registration form.
+   - This form is composed of attributes as defined according to the user flow.
-5. At the registration form additional data is provided by the user (as defined by selected attributes)
+5. At the registration form the user supplies additional data as requried by the user flow.
-6. The 'Before Creation' API Connector checks and validates the input.
+6. The 'Before Creation' API Connector then checks and validates this input.
-7. If successfully validated a resulting B2B account is created in the target tenant.
+7. If successfully validated a B2B account is created in the tenant.

 # Guests

+Guests can enter a tenant in a number of ways depending upon the tenants collaboration settings.
+For instance, they may be invited via email invitation from the Portal or Sharepoint directly.

+To get an overview of all the existing B2B accounts run the cmdlet outlined below.

 ## Get All